MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/migrate-steps-spring-boot-azure-container-apps.md

 ### Deploy the application

-Deploy each of the migrated microservices (not including the Spring Cloud Config and Registry servers), as described in [Deploy Azure Container Apps with the az containerapp up command](/azure/container-apps/containerapp-up).
+Deploy each of the migrated microservices (not including Spring Cloud Config server and Spring Cloud Service Registry), as described in [Deploy Azure Container Apps with the az containerapp up command](/azure/container-apps/containerapp-up).

 ### Configure per-service secrets and externalized settings